Frank Keating

-Francis Anthony Keating II (born February 10, 1944, as David Rowland Keating) is an American attorney, politician and a former FBI special agent who served as the 25th governor of Oklahoma from 1995 to 2003.
+Francis Anthony Keating II (born David Rowland Keating; February 10, 1944) is an American attorney, politician, and a former FBI special agent who served as the 25th governor of Oklahoma from 1995 to 2003.

 As of the 2022 Oklahoma gubernatorial election, Keating is one of only five governors in Oklahoma history, in addition to George Nigh, Brad Henry, Mary Fallin, and Kevin Stitt to hold consecutive terms and the first Republican to accomplish that feat.
 As governor, he oversaw the state's response to the Oklahoma City bombing.
 His term was also marked by the enactment of welfare reform and tax cuts.

 Keating oversaw the execution of 52 people under his term as governor, a record unmatched as of 2023.

 Early life

 Keating was born on February 10, 1944, in St. Louis, Missouri, the son of Mary Ann (Martin) and Anthony Francis Keating.
 He was born David Rowland Keating, but his name was changed to Francis Anthony Keating II when he was two.
 Before he was six months old, his family moved to Oklahoma and settled in Tulsa.
 A practicing Catholic, Keating attended Monte Cassino School then Cascia Hall Preparatory School in Tulsa, graduating in 1962.
 Keating attended Georgetown University in Washington, D.C. where he was president of the college student body, an editor of The Hoya, and a member of the Philodemic Debating Society, receiving his Bachelor of Arts in history, in 1966.
 He obtained a J.D. from the University of Oklahoma College of Law, in 1969, where he also was student body president.

 Upon completing law school, Keating began his career in law enforcement.
 The same year he finished law school, Keating was made a Special agent for the Federal Bureau of Investigation.
 Relocated to the West Coast, Keating was charged with investigating terrorism incidents in the area and other various duties.
 After years on the coast, Keating returned to Tulsa to become an assistant district attorney.

 In 1973, Keating, was elected to the Oklahoma House of Representatives.
 He would serve a single term in the House, until 1975, when he was elected to the Oklahoma Senate.
 He would serve in the Senate from 1975 until 1981.
 While in the Senate, Keating became the minority leader.